PRE-ORDER MY NEW COOKBOOK!

 How to Make Minestrone Soup

 Minestrone soup is the most traditional Italian soup made in households all over Italy.
-Most families have their own version, but my absolute favourite is when the right mix of fresh vegetables and herbs come together in the pot and infuse to create the most mouth-watering broth – the most important part of the minestrone soup.
-Add some cracked pepper and a generous serve of pecorino cheese and you’ll warm hearts through every season!
+Moreover, most families have their own version, but my absolute favourite is the right mix of fresh vegetables and herbs.
+Come together in the pot and infuse to create the most mouth-watering broth.
+Which is the most important part of the Italian vegetable soup.
+Lastly, add some cracked pepper and a generous serving of pecorino cheese and you’ll warm hearts through every season!

 Watch Minestrone Soup video recipe: